SummaryRead the full fact sheet

 The generation of greenhouse gases has risen spectacularly in the last 50 years, mainly due to combustion of fossil fuels.
 An increase in greenhouse gases makes the earth warmer, and causes changes to weather and climate worldwide.

 Climate change projections developed by CSIRO estimate that temperature over Victoria will warm on average by 2.8 to 4.3°C under a high emissions scenario or warm by 1.3 to 2.2°C under a medium emissions scenario between the 1990s and 2090s.
 These changes will impact health and wellbeing in many ways.

 Research indicates that Victorians spend most of their time indoors, making indoor air pollutants an important risk factor for people’s health.
 Significant indoor pollutants include:

 - cigarette smoke

-- faulty or unserviced gas heaters and fuel-burning appliances (can lead to carbon monoxide poisoning)
+- emissions from faulty or unserviced gas heaters and fuel-burning appliances (can lead to carbon monoxide poisoning)

 - chemical odours from freshly applied paint, glues, cleaners or solvents

 Apart from general indoor pollutants, the outdoor environment at home can be polluted with fumes, particulates and odours.
 These can be a nuisance that may or may not affect you or your neighbours.
 The main contributors are:

 Dust storms reduce air quality and visibility, and may affect people's health, particularly those who already have breathing-related problems such as asthma and emphysema.

 The most common symptoms experienced during a dust storm are irritation to the eyes and upper airways.